Tennis Clubs in San Antonio, TX

 Are the clubs listed affiliated with Tennis Circuits®?

 This directory lists publicly available information about tennis clubs in San Antonio, TX.
-Some clubs on this list use the Tennis Circuits® software platform, which provides Tournaments, Doubles Leagues, Match Play, Summer Camps, Clinics, Lessons, JTT, Private Leagues, and Tennis Circuits® Club Edition.
+Some clubs on this list use the Tennis Circuits® software platform, which provides Tournaments, Doubles Leagues, Match Play, Summer Camps, Clinics, Lessons, JTT, Leagues, and Tennis Circuits® Club Edition.
 Tennis Circuits® is an official USTA Connect PartnerView Press Release (PDF).
 Tennis Circuits® has also been recognized by Racquet Sports Industry / Racquet Business.

 What is San Antonio's tennis history?